bump-sh/docs/src/_help/customization-options/embed-mode.md

 It’s designed for larger teams and companies who need their docs to look and feel like a native part of their platform or developer experience.

-> The Embed mode is only available starting from the Enterprise plan.
+> The Embed mode is available in our [Custom plan](https://bump.sh/pricing/).
 If your current plan doesn’t include access, feel free to [contact us](mailto:hello@bump.sh) so we can assist you.
 {: .info}

 ### Benefits